Key Points

 They can be picked up from a range of sources, such as infected dogs, eating a dead animal, dog feces, or contaminated soil.

-Different intestinal parasites can show different symptoms, but some common signs include:
+Different intestinal parasites will show different symptoms, but common signs of parasites in dogs include:

 - Diarrhea